antronerds/r2-training-courses/docs/Molecular_Oncology_CRC_answers.md

 A:

 This clearly illustrates the relation between MSI/MSS subgroups and MLH1 expression.
-Also here you can see that the proximal group has a higher MLH1 expression
+Also here you can see that the distal group has a higher MLH1 expression

 ![](_static/images/MolGenCRC/relatedtwotracks_msi.png "Relate two tracks: MLH1")